seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab07-Prepare-and-deploy-Cloud-Adoption-plan-and-customize-it/LabExercise-1.md

        Please select : **Cost center model** then select **Next**

- 7. On **Technical Considerations in creating your business case** Please select the answers for each questions:
+ 7. On **Technical Considerations in creating your business case**, select the answers for each questions as below:

      1. Do you have an understanding of how your resources need to scale out depending on usage, utilization, and demand in a cloud context?